Last updated on May 7th, 2026

 Layers

 Make sure to pack warmer clothes!
-If you go in the spring or fall, temperatures in the high desert can swing up to 40 degrees in one day!
+If you go in the spring or fall, temperatures can swing up to 40 degrees in one day!
 At the end of April, we typically wore a jacket or pullover in the mornings and then shirts and tank tops by the mid afternoon.

 ALLTRAILS MAP